BA Modern Languages (3 years)

 Our additional languages start at beginner’s level only.

-By the time you graduate, you’ll have achieve independent-user competency.
+By the time you graduate, you’ll have achieved independent-user competency.

 For more information, please visit the Department of Languages and Cultures website.